purduesigbots/libblrs/README.md

 PID is currently the only algorithm supported in this library (fbc_pid).

-Similarly, a full description of its features can be found in its header files, "fbc.h" and "fbc_pid.h"
+Similarly, a full description of its features can be found in its header files, "fbc.h", "fbc_util.h", and "fbc_pid.h"

 ### libmtrmgr: Motor Manager Library
 This library allows the user to easily integrate slewing, inversion, and scaling to the motor output.
 In many cases, the slewing and scaling can improve the motor's response to feedback control and reduce the likelihood of PTC trips.